An Overview of Mainstream “Mass Shootings” Discussions

 The usual scapegoats trotted out to explain America’s growing mass shootings dilemma include:

 - the unusually violent nature of the country

 - mental illness unaddressed by the nation’s health system.

-But an increasing number of research studies debunk those theories, all studies agreeing on an single cause: the nation’s love affair with guns.
+But an increasing number of research studies debunk those theories, all agreeing on an single cause: the nation’s love affair with guns.
 The New York Times, in a November 7, 2017 article, confirms 270 million guns in the hands of Americans, exclusive of law enforcement and the military.
 No other country’s gun possession exceeds 46 million.
 The world’s population approximates 7.6 billion people; the U.S. population, 323.1 million.
 Yet a 2012 Congressional Research Service study found Americans owning almost half of the 650 million guns owned by civilians worldwide.

 The Question Posed, Worldwide: Why Doesn’t America ACT to Curtail Mass Shootings?

 Every American comprehends: politics rule this nation.
 Politicians, elected to office, must indulge the campaign trail.
 Campaigns trigger an insatiable need for money.
 Lobbyists provide the requisite funds.